diegoib/de-zoomcamp/2_workflow_orchestration/notes_2.md

 ## Workflow orchestration

+This time, the github repo link with the code is not contained in the DataTalkClub repo but in the [Prefect repo](https://github.com/discdiver/prefect-zoomcamp)

 ### Introduction to workflow orchestration
 *Workflow orchestration* means governing our data flow in a way that respects orchestration rules and our business logic.
 It lets us turn any code into a workflow that we can schedule, run and observe.